Pelvic floor relaxation through Yoga

 Constipation

-Yoga is a highly effective practice that helps us become aware of habitual patterns that are no longer benefitting us, & we can do this by focusing our minds in the present moment & feeling embodied.
-It’s well-researched for its ability to induce our body’s relaxation response through it’s mind & body practices, & fosters a reconnection with movement and breathing patterns that support the pelvic floor, both during practice and in everyday life.
+It’s well-researched for its ability to regulate the body’s relaxation response & cultivating a balm of ease while fostering a reconnection with movement and breathing patterns that support the pelvic floor, both during practice and in everyday life.

-A healthy strong pelvic floor has a full range of motion, and to find this balance, yoga and movement are great places to start.
+A healthy, strong pelvic floor has a full range of motion, and to find this balance, yoga and movement are great places to start.